Hubear-MUC/Addition/README.md

 See readme.txt for details.

-Code Space : 25 bytes
+Code Space : 26 bytes

 Changes:
 ---

+Version 2.3:

+Placed the closing curly bracket in a new line to make the code readable more clearly.
+In this style it looks like a usual C- program.

 Version 2.2: